 These fellowships fill an important need in offering hands-on experience in dance preservation and documentationa field of performing arts librarianship that currently offers few training opportunities.

 Dance companies, performing arts libraries and archives also benefit from the partnership because they receive the assistance of much-needed library or archive students who can help begin preserving their dance collections.

 This year, the Dance Heritage Coalition received a generous grant from the U.S. Institute of Museum and Library Services (IMLS) to support Fellowships in Preservation and Archives for master’s degree students.
-The IMLS funds support a group of seven students for each of the three summers from 2012 to 2014.
-View more information on the 2012 IMLS Fellows!
+The IMLS funds support a group of seven to eight students for each of the three summers from 2012 to 2014.
+View more information on the 2014 IMLS Fellows!

 The DHC also proudly announces the Frederic Woodbridge Wilson Memorial Fund to assist chosen fellows support the Fellowship Program.

 Past fellowships have included projects that involved one or more of the following:

 Basic archival assessment